-Many prospective students with nontraditional backgrounds, such as those with liberal arts degrees, plan to leverage the MBA to rebrand themselves and pivot into the finance industry.
-While an MBA will open many doors for liberal arts professionals, allowing them to meet prospective employers and build a network within sectors such as investment banking, private equity, corporate finance, and asset management, these individuals must do additional homework and invest in hard-skill development beyond the classroom to ensure success and level the playing field with those who are coming from industries related to finance.
+Many prospective business school students with nontraditional backgrounds, such as those with liberal arts degrees, plan to leverage an MBA to rebrand themselves and pivot into the financial services industry.
+An MBA will open many doors for liberal arts majors by providing them with an opportunity to meet prospective employers and build a network within such sectors as investment banking, private equity, corporate finance, and asset management.
+However, these individuals must do additional homework and invest in hard-skill development beyond the classroom to ensure their success and to level the playing field with students from finance-related industries.

-Many MBA programs have industry clubs through which students can network with fellow classmates and practice interviewing for prospective employers.
-One of the most important aspects of interview preparation is crafting an elevator pitch not only to differentiate oneself from numerous other competitive candidates with similar interests but also to demonstrate one’s enthusiasm for pursuing finance.
-Since some employers recruit early in the semester and also proceed carefully when interviewing those who desire to make a significant career leap, students should begin to craft and practice speaking their stories before entering an MBA program.
-Students with liberal arts backgrounds can highlight key attributes such as creativity, leadership aptitude, and effective writing and oral communication, which are all highly valued in the finance industry.
+Many MBA programs have industry-focused clubs through which students can network with fellow classmates and practice interviewing.
+One of the most important aspects of interview preparation is crafting an elevator pitch both to differentiate yourself from other competitive candidates with similar interests and to demonstrate your enthusiasm for pursuing a finance position.
+Since some employers recruit early in the semester and also proceed carefully when interviewing those who desire to make a significant career leap, begin crafting your story and practice sharing it before entering an MBA program.
+Students with liberal arts backgrounds can highlight key attributes such as their creativity, leadership aptitude, and effective writing and oral communication skills, which are all highly valued in the finance industry.
 These skills, along with your unique story and your reasons for wanting to pursue finance, will be key selling points as you move forward in the recruiting cycle.

-Just as speaking to as many MBA students and alumni from the business school in which one desires to enroll is important, so is interfacing with as many people as possible in the area of finance in which one expresses an interest.
-Learning finance is similar to learning a new language; career switchers and those with liberal arts backgrounds must learn the jargon and be conversant with those in the industry, as well as knowledgeable about current events and trends in the private, public, and M&A markets.
-Having these informal discussions will build confidence and provide practical knowledge regarding the day-to-day of these professionals and the challenges they face.
-The more of these conversations one has, the better one is able to ask thoughtful questions, which are looked upon favorably.
+Just as speaking to MBA students and alumni from a target business school before applying is important, so too is interfacing with as many people as possible in the area of finance of interest to you.
+Learning finance is similar to learning a new language; career switchers and those with liberal arts backgrounds must learn the jargon, be able to converse with those in the industry, and be knowledgeable about current events and trends in the private and public equity markets.
+Having these informal discussions will build your confidence and provide practical knowledge of the day-to-day work of these professionals and the challenges that they face.
+The more of these conversations you have, the better you’ll be able to ask intelligent and thoughtful questions during job interviews.

-Ideally, one should have taken undergraduate classes in finance or have completed similar quantitative coursework to demonstrate one’s aptitude with numbers and mental math.
-However, if a student did not have the opportunity to do so, taking this type of coursework via a seminar or at a community college before matriculation can pay dividends.
-If this is not an option, reading a foundational finance coursebook before the program commences will be helpful.
-This will assist students not only in doing well academically but also in being better prepared for financial-firm interviews, which place a heavy focus on technical aptitude.
-MBA programs move at a fast pace; student clubs, networking events and panels, interviewing, and classes will occupy significant time, so learning the basics before matriculation will facilitate the transition to business school and provide a means for you to remain competitive.
+Ideally, MBA students should have taken undergraduate classes in finance or have completed similar quantitative coursework to demonstrate their aptitude with numbers before applying to business school.
+However, if you did not have the opportunity to do so, taking this type of coursework via a seminar or at a community college before matriculation can pay dividends.
+If this is not an option, reading a foundational finance course book before classes begin will be helpful.
+Doing so will position you to do well academically and will better prepare you for interviews with financial services firms, which place a heavy focus on technical aptitude.
+Furthermore, MBA programs move at a fast pace; student clubs, networking events and panels, interviewing, and classes will occupy a significant amount of your time.
+Therefore, learning the basics before matriculation will facilitate your transition to business school and provide a means for you to remain competitive.

-Many students are intimidated by Excel before entering MBA programs.
+Before entering MBA programs, many students are intimidated by Excel.
 However, it is important to make Excel and other business-related applications, such as PowerPoint and FactSet, your friends as soon as possible.
-Students enter MBA programs with varying skill levels in these Microsoft applications.
-If one does not have exposure to either, it is imperative to invest in outside tutorials to be as fluent as possible with their navigation and shortcuts, as many finance professionals will have high expectations regarding this requisite skill set.
-MBA programs provide experience in both Excel and PowerPoint, but students with nontraditional backgrounds must go above and beyond to ensure preparedness for their summer internship.
-Since finance fields, such as investment banking and private equity, require significant work with Excel and PowerPoint, students should be comfortable memorizing shortcuts and learning the integrated functionality of these programs, as this will allow them to efficiently complete assignments under tight deadlines and increase their chances of receiving a full-time offer.
+Students enter MBA programs with varying skill levels in these programs.
+If you have not had exposure to Excel or PowerPoint, invest in outside tutorials to become as fluent as possible with their navigation and shortcuts—because many finance professionals will have high expectations regarding this requisite skill set.
+Although MBA programs provide tutoring sessions in both Excel and PowerPoint, students with nontraditional backgrounds must go above and beyond to ensure their preparedness for their summer internship.
+Since finance fields, such as investment banking and private equity, require significant work with Excel and PowerPoint, you should be comfortable memorizing shortcuts and learning the integrated functionality of these programs.
+This will allow you to efficiently complete assignments under tight deadlines and increase your chances of receiving a full-time job offer after graduation.

-Landing a coveted role in the finance field is an achievable goal for anyone willing to take the time to prepare.
-While attending a prestigious MBA program will get your foot in the door, this alone is not enough to land an interview, procure a summer internship, and ultimately secure a full-time offer.
-A switch to finance can be an intimidating endeavor, as the recruiting cycle is extremely competitive, and the interviews are highly technical.
-However, investing one’s time wisely, inside and outside the classroom and as early as possible, will help offset the challenge and can be rewarding in the end.
+Landing a coveted role in the financial services industry is an achievable goal for anyone willing to take the time to prepare.
+Although attending a prestigious MBA program will get your foot in the door, this is not enough to land an interview, procure a summer internship, and ultimately secure a full-time offer.
+Switching from liberal arts to finance can be intimidating, as the recruiting cycle is extremely competitive, and the interviews are highly technical.
+However, investing your time wisely—both inside and outside the classroom—and as early as possible will help offset the challenge and can yield rewards in the end!